Cuauhtlatoatzin/indigenous-peoples-history/README.md

 ## Cueva del Chileno - Near Alota Canton, Sora River valley, Lípez highlands, Bolivia (2136 BCE – 1778 BCE, 905 CE – 1170 CE)

 There was a bundle from 905 CE – 1170 CE found in this cave.
 It contined a bag made of three fox snouts (Lycalopex culpaeus) which had residue of many psychoactive substances.
 Of note is the colorful woven headband of green, red, and yellow with the very obvious xicalcoliuhqui designs.
-These colors are important for at least the Lenca and Tutunaku Tachiwiin, and likely many others in the trading region between them.
+These colors are important for at least the Lenca, Olmec (Mixe and Zoque) and Tutunaku Tachiwiin, and likely many others in the trading region between them.

 The fox pouch is interesting, but it could just be a coincidence that the place where the first xicalcoliuhqui has two foxes on other side of a round face.